jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

     new JscramblerWebpack({
       enable: true, // optional, defaults to true
       chunks: ['protected'], // optional, defaults to all chunks
-      ignore: ['vendor*.js'], // optional, defaults to no files being ignored
+      ignoreFile: '.jscramblerignore', // optional, defaults to no ignore file
       params: [],
       applicationTypes: {}
       // and other jscrambler configurations